-Being vulnerable is where you need to be careful, because you have the real potential to hurt others and yourself.
-Before sharing something intimate like your weight-loss journey, experience with bullying growing up, or your alienation from your parents, it's a good idea to sit down and do a risk assessment first.
+Being vulnerable is where you need to be careful because you have the real potential to hurt others and yourself.
+Before sharing something intimate like your weight-loss journey, your experience with bullying growing up, or your alienation from your parents, it's a good idea to sit down and do a risk assessment first.
 Who could be offended by what you're about to share?
-How can sharing this backfire on you?
+How can sharing backfire?
 Do the pros of sharing this outweigh the cons?

 You get to decide.

 Put some time aside to list the different aspects of yourself and your brand that you want to share with your audience.
 Which aspects are authentic?
 Keep those on the list, and remove the ones that are superficial.
 Which authentic aspects are also vulnerable?
 Do a risk assessment on these.
 If the positive potential outweighs the negative, keep those aspects on the list, and ditch the ones that feel "too scary".

 The line between authenticity and vulnerability can be an intimidating one to walk, but it doesn't have to be.
 And it all comes down to understanding your boundaries.
 Share what you are comfortable sharing, and don't let anyone push you into doing anything other than that!